 According to the 2019 White House Annual Report to Congress on White House Office Personnel, Hassett’s salary was around $168,000.

-When he served as national security adviser, Michael Flynn made recommendations to the president on national security and foreign policy, coordinating among various government agencies.
+When he served as National Security Adviser, Michael Flynn made recommendations to the president on national security and foreign policy, coordinating among various government agencies.
 Or at least that’s what it said in his job description.
 Flynn was fired over his connection with top Russian officials, who are considered foreign adversaries.
 While he was in office, however, he earned a salary of $176,461.

 Previously a freelance national security commentator on Fox News, Kathleen Troia (K.T.)
 McFarland was asked to step down from her position as deputy national security advisor in April 2017.
 She made an annual salary of $179,700.

 Former FBI Director James Comey was less than halfway through his expected 10-year term when he was fired by President Trump in May of 2017.

-After a rocky tenure behind the podium, former White House Press Secretary Sean Spicer tendered his resignation on July 21, making way for his long-rumored successor, Sarah Huckabee Sanders.
+After a rocky tenure behind the podium, former White House press secretary Sean Spicer tendered his resignation on July 21, making way for his long-rumored successor, Sarah Huckabee Sanders.
 Though Spicer’s net worth is unknown, his $179,700 yearly salary as press secretary was released in an annual report to Congress on June 30.

 A 2017 public financial disclosure revealed that Spicer has holdings in several major corporations, including up to a $50,000 stake in Coca-Cola, Verizon and AT&T, as well as an up to $100,000 stake in McDonald’s.
-Spicer also is somewhat of a real estate tycoon, with million-dollar properties in Rhode Island, Alabama and Virginia.
+Spicer is also somewhat of a real estate tycoon, with million-dollar properties in Rhode Island, Alabama and Virginia.